Last reviewed: 11 January 2021

 If we need to close the University, you will be informed immediately to your Brookes email account.
 Halls of Residence will contact students directly with any local arrangements.
 We will advise students of what services remain open, and how to contact them.

 I’m due to go on a field class which counts as an assessment.
-What will happen about that?
+What will happen if there’s a local or national lockdown?

-If assessed events are disrupted by the current situation, teaching colleagues will make arrangements for the assessments to take place in a different way.
+If assessed events are disrupted by a local or national lockdown, teaching colleagues will make arrangements for the assessments to take place in a different way.
 You will be contacted by Module Leaders with more details.

 I’m on placement in a workplace affected by coronavirus.
 What do I do?